saf-dmitry/mdviewer/README.md

 - `MDVIEWER_EXT`: The extension of the file being viewed
 - `MDVIEWER_ORIGIN`: The location (base directory) of the file being viewed

-These variables allows you to script different processes based on the type of file being viewed.
+These variables allows you to script different processes based on the type and location of file being viewed.
 For example, on a UNIX-like system you can create a shell script `mdviewer-proc.sh`

     #!/bin/sh